galion-studio/galion-initiative-web/CLOUDFLARE_DEPLOYMENT.md

 ## Important Notes

-### Next.js 16 on Cloudflare Pages
+### Next.js Static Export on Cloudflare Pages

-Since you're using Next.js 16, Cloudflare Pages supports Next.js natively.
+Since you're using Next.js 16 with `output: 'export'`, you're deploying a static site.
 Here's what you need to know:

-1. **Next.js Runtime**: Cloudflare Pages will automatically use the Next.js runtime when it detects a Next.js project.
-Your API routes in `src/app/api/` will work automatically.
+1. **Static Site Deployment**: With `output: 'export'`, Next.js generates static HTML, CSS, and JavaScript files in the `out` directory.
+Cloudflare Pages serves these static files directly.

-2. **API Routes**: Your existing Next.js API routes (`/api/contact` and `/api/newsletter`) should work on Cloudflare Pages without modification.
-However:
+2. **API Routes**: Next.js API routes (`src/app/api/`) do NOT work with static export.
+They require a server runtime.
+Instead:

-   **Option A: Keep Next.js API Routes** (Simplest)
-   - Your current API routes will work as-is
-   - Cloudflare Pages will handle them automatically
-   - Just ensure environment variables are set correctly

-   **Option B: Use Cloudflare Pages Functions** (Optional, for better performance)
+   **Use Cloudflare Pages Functions** (Required for static export)
-   - I've created example functions in the `functions/api/` directory
+   - Cloudflare Functions in `functions/api/` will handle your API endpoints
-   - These can replace your Next.js API routes if you prefer
+   - These functions are automatically deployed with your Pages project
+   - The functions will handle `/api/contact` and `/api/newsletter` requests
-   - Delete the `functions/api/` directory if you want to keep using Next.js API routes
+   - Make sure the functions are in the `functions/api/` directory (already created)

 3. **Email Integration**: Currently, your API routes only log to console.
 For production:
    - Implement email sending using Resend API or similar service